 - Your work device should be designed to be just as secure on-the-go as it is in your office, just remember that at home you are responsible for the physical security of your equipment.

-There are other best cybersecurity practice topics I will discuss in future post.
-In the short term just remember to use good judgment, stay safe, and take care of yourselves and your families.
+Just remember – use good judgment, stay safe, and take care of yourselves and your families.